vikash9899/Dynamic-Simulation-of-CSTR/README.md

+This app allows you to control different operating parameters (e.g., feed temperature and volume flow rate) and study the dynamic behavior of a CSTR.
+Furthermore, you are able to define your own power-law reactions and scripts to change input parameters.
+--vikas rajpoot
 # Dynamic Simulation of CSTR
 This app allows you to control different operating parameters (e.g., feed temperature and volume flow rate) and study the dynamic behavior of a CSTR.
 Furthermore, you are able to define your own power-law reactions and scripts to change input parameters.